instancezero/in3dca-freegrid/README.md

 Bug reports, coding questions, and pull requests are welcome on Github.

+## Changelog

+Read our [CHANGELOG] file to know about the latest changes.

+## Contributing

-Read our [CONTRIBUTING](./CONTRIBUTING.md) file to know about ways how to help on the FreeCAD workbench.
+Read our [CONTRIBUTING] file to know about ways how to help on the workbench.

 ## History